Short Bio

 [short summary]

 Monotonicity testing of Boolean functions over the hypercube domain has been studied extensively since its introduction by Goldreich-Goldwasser-Lehman-Ron-Samorodnitsky in 1999.
-A seminal work of Khot-Minzer-Safra (SICOMP 2018) showed that you can test with essentially d^{1/2} queries.
+A seminal work of Khot-Minzer-Safra (SICOMP 2018) showed that you can test with essentially √d queries.
 To analyze their tester, they proved a directed analogue of Talagrand's isoperimetric inequality for Boolean functions from 1993.
-In contrast, the complexity of monotonicity testing of real-valued functions over the hypercube has been established as Theta(d) with matching upper and lower bounds (Chakrabarty-Seshadhri 2013, Blais-Brody-Matulef 2012), although the lower bound relies on a family of functions with a large range.
+In contrast, the complexity of monotonicity testing of real-valued functions over the hypercube has been established as Θ(d) with matching upper and lower bounds (Chakrabarty-Seshadhri 2013, Blais-Brody-Matulef 2012), although the lower bound relies on a family of functions with a large range.

 What is the complexity of testing monotonicity of functions over the hypercube with range size at most r?
 Do the known directed isoperimetric inequalities extend beyond the Boolean range?

 Our main result is a generalization of Khot-Minzer-Safra's directed Talagrand inequality to real-valued functions whose range consists of any number of elements.
-To obtain this generalization we prove what we call the Boolean Decomposition Theorem, which informally says that any real-valued function f over any DAG G can be "decomposed" into a collection of {0,1}-valued functions f_1,...,f_k over G which (a) collectively "preserve" the distance to monotonicity of f and (b) any edge that violates monotonicity of f_i also is a violation for f.
-This allows us to "lift" known inequalities for Boolean functions to real-valued functions.
+To obtain this generalization we prove what we call the Boolean Decomposition Theorem which allows us to "lift" known inequalities for Boolean functions to real-valued functions.
+Using our generalized directed Talagrand inequality we obtain an optimal tester for functions with range size r.
+Prior to our work it wasn't known whether such testers exist even for r = 3.

-- • Domain Reduction for Monotonicity Testing: A o(d) Tester for Boolean Functions in d-Dimensions
+- Domain Reduction for Monotonicity Testing: A o(d) Tester for Boolean Functions in d-Dimensions

 - Hadley Black, Deeparnab Chakrabarty, and C. Seshadhri